code-423n4/2021-11-nested/README.md

 The owner of the TimelockController is a three-party multisignature wallet.
 > During the next phase of the protocol, the ownership will be transferred to a fully decentralized DAO.

+### Deflationary tokens

+The protocol is incompatible with deflationary tokens.
+In fact, you can add a deflationary token to your portfolio but it can lead to unpredictable behaviors (positive or negative).

+We have chosen to manage the tokens with a fixed amount (the input) after considering several solutions.

+**So, how can we mitigate that ?**

+We're going to maintain a list of all rebase tokens (source coingecko, which is well maintained) and prevent users from adding them to their portfolio on the platform, as well as showing warnings about any rebase tokens that we wouldn't be able to track.

 ## Main concerns 🤔

 Our main concerns are :